Yusa/Yusa.github.io/_posts/2019-07-21-first-post.markdown

 </p>

-An **_lvalue_** has an **address** that your program can access.
+> An **_lvalue_** has an **address** that your program can access.
 Examples of lvalue expressions include variable names, including const variables, array elements, function calls that return an lvalue reference, bit-fields, unions, and class members.
-{: .blockquote}

 A **_prvalue_** expression has **no address** that is accessible by your program.
 Examples of prvalue expressions include literals, function calls that return a non-reference type, and temporary objects that are created during expression evalution but accessible only by the compiler.